pyinstaller/pyinstaller/doc/advanced-topics.rst

 A ZlibArchive is used at run-time to import bundled python modules.
 Even with maximum compression this works  faster than the normal import.
-Instead of searching ``sys.path``, there's a lookup in the dictionary.
+Instead of searching :data:`sys.path`, there's a lookup in the dictionary.
 There are no directory operations and no file to open (the file is already open).
 There's just a seek, a read and a decompress.